Alex Bregman Preview, Player Props: Astros vs. Rangers

 Alex Bregman At The Plate

+- Bregman leads Houston with a slugging percentage of .451, fueled by 49 extra-base hits.

-- Among the qualifying hitters in MLB action, he ranks 56th in batting average, 20th in on-base percentage, and 66th in slugging.
+- Among the qualified hitters, he ranks 43rd in batting average, while his on-base percentage ranks 16th and he is 60th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.